-BTest - A Generic Driver for Powerful System Tests
+BTest - A Simple Driver for Basic Unit Tests

-BTest is a powerful framework for writing system tests.
-Freely borrowing some ideas from other packages, its main objective is to provide an easy-to-use, straightforward driver for a suite of shell-based tests.
-Each test consists of a set of command lines that will be executed, and success is determined based on their exit codes. btest comes with some additional tools that can be used within such tests to robustly compare output against a previously established baseline.
+The btest is a simple framework for writing unit tests.
+Freely borrowing some ideas from other packages, it’s main objective is to provide an easy-to-use, straightforward driver for a suite of shell-based tests.
+Each test consists of a set of command lines that will be executed, and success is determined based on their exit codes. btest comes with some additional tools that can be used within such tests to compare output against a previously established baseline.

-This document describes BTest 1.1-8.
-See the CHANGES file in the source tree for version history.
+This document describes BTest 0.57.
+See the CHANGES file for version history.

 Prerequisites